zephir/zephir-gulp-compiler/README.md

 [Mocha](https://mochajs.org/) is included to simply run and build unit tests for js files.

-Simply type `npm test` in terminal from your project root ( where gulpfile.js is located ). git
+Simply type `npm test` in terminal from your project root (where the gulpfile.js is located).

+The files for unit tests are located in directory `test`, all unit tests are wiritten in `test/test.js`.